 Advertising Policy.
 Laws.com has sole discretion for determining the types of advertising which will be accepted and displayed on our website.
 Under no circumstances shall our acceptance of an advertisement be construed as an endorsement of the services advertised.

 Contextual advertising.
-Laws.com offers two forms of contextual advertising: in-text and in-image advertising.
+Laws.com offers several forms of contextual advertising: in-text and in-image advertising.
 In-text advertising matches specific keywords with contextually relevant advertisements.
 It places hyperlinks directly into the text of the webpage.
 In-image advertising matches specific images on a webpage with contextually relevant advertisements.
 It uses data about the image, its tags, and the surrounding content to match them.

-Contextual advertising works on a cost per click (CPC) basis, when an advertiser pays each time a website user clicks on a text or image which directs the user to the advertiser’s website.
+Contextual advertising works on a cost per click (CPC) basis when an advertiser pays each time a website user clicks on a text or image which directs the user to the advertiser’s website.
 The cost of the click will depend on bidding results (where advertisers bid on keywords or tags relevant to their target market), on the level of bidding for a particular keyword or tag.
 All bids that target the user are compared and the winning advertiser determined.

 Alternatively, contextual advertising works on a cost per number of impressions (CPM) model.
 Instead of paying per click, an advertiser purchases a set amount of impressions, each of which is a single instance of an advertisement appearing on the website.